 ❯ kubectl exec -it postgres-57f4746d96-7z5q8 -- psql -U postgres

-There is also a handy way to store the pod name in a variable:
+There’s also a handy way to store the Kubernetes pod name in a variable:

 You could also use another Docker container to connect through the psql command: